Medically reviewed by Kristin Hall, FNP

 The Solution: As easy as it may be to grab a makeup wipe to remove your makeup before bed, it’s definitely worth taking the extra minute or two to actually wash your face.
 Washing your face does more than just remove makeup; it also removes dirt, excess oils and dead skin cells that could contribute to breakouts.

 Clean, clear and glowing skin doesn’t have to be a fantasy.
-By making some simple adjustments to your current skincare routine in an effort to remedy common mistakes, you can improve your skin health and reduce the frequency of your acne breakouts as well.
+By making some simple adjustments to your current skincare routine for acne in an effort to remedy common mistakes, you can improve your skin health and reduce the frequency of your acne breakouts as well.